 Now, remember you’ll want to use the cable release/remote and bulb.
 So take a few test shots and check your image.
 Note the shutter speed you used as you’ll want to use it during the show.
 Once you know what speed you want to be at, set your shutter to bulb and set your watch/digital timer.
 More on this later.

 Focus is going to be difficult – especially if you’re just looking at empty sky.
 If you have something in the foreground to focus on that’s great.
 Just focus then be sure to turn off autofocus once your focus is locked in.
-Turning off autofocus is critical; if you dont’ do this, your lens will hunt trying to lock in focus and you’ll probably end up missing the shot or getting a best guess from the lens and ending up with a blurry photo.
+Turning off autofocus is critical (I use back-button focus so my camera never focuses when the shutter button is depressed.
+If you don’t want to dive into the world of back-button AF, just turn off our autofocus); if you don’t do this, your lens will hunt trying to lock in focus and you’ll probably end up missing the shot or getting a best guess from the lens and ending up with a blurry photo.

 If you don’t have something in the foreground then you’re off to focusing manually.
 Do the best you can and make sure your autofocus is off.
 Make no mistake: focus at night is tricky and there are no rules to save you.
 You’re just going to have to get good at it with experience.
 Sometimes focusing on a person in the crowd in the middle of your scene can help; that’s a good trick and it can help you.